mellinchou/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/capabilities/ie_specific.fr.md

   {{< /tab >}}
 {{< /tabpane >}}

-### IE Command-Line Options
+## IE Command-Line Options

-Internet Explorerには、ブラウザーのトラブルシューティングと構成を可能にするいくつかのコマンドラインオプションが含まれています。

-次に、サポートされているいくつかのコマンドラインオプションについて説明します。

-* _-private_ : IEをプライベートブラウジングモードで起動するために使用されます。
-これはIE 8以降のバージョンで機能します。
+Internet Explorer includes several command-line options that enable you to troubleshoot and configure the browser.

+The following describes few supported command-line options

+* _-private_ : Used to start IE in private browsing mode.
+This works for IE 8 and later versions.

-* _-k_ : Internet Explorerをキオスクモードで起動します。
+* _-k_ : Starts Internet Explorer in kiosk mode.
-ブラウザは、アドレスバー、ナビゲーションボタン、またはステータスバーを表示しない最大化されたウィンドウで開きます。
+The browser opens in a maximized window that does not display the address bar, the navigation buttons, or the status bar.

-* _-extoff_ : アドオンなしモードでIEを起動します。
+* _-extoff_ : Starts IE in no add-on mode.
-このオプションは、ブラウザーのアドオンに関する問題のトラブルシューティングに特に使用されます。
-IE 7以降のバージョンで動作します。

-注：コマンドライン引数が機能するためには、 __forceCreateProcessApi__ を順番に有効にする必要があります。
+This option specifically used to troubleshoot problems with browser add-ons.
+Works in IE 7 and later versions.

+Note: __forceCreateProcessApi__ should to enabled in-order for command line arguments to work.

 {{< tabpane langEqualsHeader=true >}}
   {{< tab header="Java" >}}